laravel/vapor-docs/src/projects/environments.md

 ### Sub-Minute Scheduled Tasks

 Due to AWS limitations, there is no guarantee the scheduler will be invoked at the very beginning of any given minute.
 Therefore, you may find that, by default, sub-minute tasks scheduled early in the `schedule:run` process do not run as expected and those which run later in the schedule may not start at the expected time.
 For example, when scheduling a command using `everyThirtySeconds` and assuming the scheduler is invoked by AWS at 12:00:10, you should expect your command to run at 12:00:10 and 12:00:40.

-Vapor provides a way to ensure the scheduler is invoked at the beginning of every minute allowing sub-minute scheduled tasks to run as expected.
-You may opt-in to this functionality by updating your `vapor.yml` file like so:
+To work around these limitations for sub-minute tasks, you may enable Vapor's own scheduler engine by adding `scheduler: sub-minute` to your application's `vapor.yml` file:

 ```yml
 id: 2